vcanus-admin/vcanus-admin.github.io-bakup/_pages/product.md

 title:
 ---

-We aim for people's better life.
+We aim for improvement of product's quality and maximization of capacity utilization in manufacturing system.

 ## 1. EdgeV (Data ETL, analysis and visualization)